sabk18/GEDCOM_Pasing/README.md

 ## Sprint Documentation
 Initial Code : provided by Saba
-Modification 1: provided by Trevor
-Modification 2: provided by Shivani
+Modification 1 and 2: provided by Trevor

 All code for the project is getting approved by Saba before being added to the repository